FAQ's and Terms

 Withdrawal from the University (Withdrawal from the Semester)

 Dropping an entire course load or dropping to zero hours constitutes a withdrawal from the university for that semester.
 Graduate students may withdraw through week 8 for a current semester.
+Students should contact their department representative if they want to request a leave of absence instead of a permanent withdrawal.

 Below are a categories for frequently asked questions.